n7nix/Dstar-gateway/iptables/README.md

 #### script descriptions

 ###### iptable-check.sh
-* List filter rules and check for hook & rules files
+* List FILTER & NAT rules and check for hook & rules files
 * passive, no files written or rules changed ie. safe to run
 * use -d to dump hook & rules file